If your airline refuses your claim and you have exhausted all other options, you might choose to take your airline to the small claims court.

 That’s not to say that you shouldn’t do it.
-However, before you take things further, revisit your rights and be confident you can convincingly argue your claim.
-In particular, check the rules on extraordinary circumstances.
+If you are issuing a claim at court regarding a delayed or cancelled flight, revisit your rights and be confident you can convincingly argue your claim.
+In particular, if you are making a claim for compensation check the rules on extraordinary circumstances.

 It can be a good idea to seek legal advice at this point.
 Check your home insurance to see if you have legal cover.

 If you are taking court action for a delayed or cancelled flight, the time limits are 6 years in relation to courts in England, Wales and Northern Ireland, and 5 years in relation to courts in Scotland.

 These time limits will also apply to many other types of claims however we would advise that you take independent legal advice, as it can depend on the relevant legislation.

 There are some important exceptions to this, if your claim relates to:

 There are a number of places to go for guidance about making a small claim: